Our Annual Guide to Special Needs Resources Throughout the CSRA

 Georgia Department of Public Health

-A community-based comprehensive system of health care services available for Georgia’s children with chronic medical conditions from birth to 21 years who live in low income households.
+A community-based comprehensive system of health care services available for Georgia’s children with chronic medical conditions from birth to 21 years who live in low-income households.
 Children’s Medical Services (CMS) provides care coordination and other needed medical/health services for eligible children and their families.
-CMS may provide, arrange for and/or pay for comprehensive physical evaluations, diagnostic tests, inpatient/outpatient hospitalization, medications and other medical treatments, therapy, durable medical equipment, hearing aids related to the child’s CMS-eligible condition, and genetic counseling.

 CSRA Therapy Services, Inc.